ethereum/remix-workshops/deployWithLibraries/step2/step2.md

 Before deploying a library, it is necessary to link it to the contract.

 You will find [there](https://solidity.readthedocs.io/en/v0.5.10/contracts.html?highlight=library#libraries) more information about Solidity libraries.

-In short, the address of the library that is being used **need** to be added to the compiled contract before deploying it.
+In short, the address of the library that is being used **needs** to be added to the compiled contract before deploying it.
 This is what we are going to do now.

  - First go to the settings page ![settings page](https://github.com/ethereum/remix-workshops/raw/master/deployWithLibraries/step2/remix_settings.png "Settings")